Abdul Hodge: Cincinnati Bengals

 Hodge was signed to the practice squad of the Cincinnati Bengals on September 16, 2008.
 On October 3, he was promoted to the active roster after the team waived cornerback Simeon Castille.
 Hodge appeared in six games for the Bengals, recording three tackles, before being placed on injured reserve with an arm injury on November 17.
 The Bengals cut Hodge on September 4, 2010.

 Carolina Panthers

 The Carolina Panthers signed Hodge on October 27, 2010.
 He appeared in five games for the Panthers.

-Career Stats
+Career statistics

 Coaching career

-Following his career in the NFL, Hodge founded Professional Interactive Solutions in his hometown of Fort Lauderdale, Florida, a company that helped businesses grow their online presence.
-In addition to running the business, Hodge served as an assistant coach for several high schools in Sarasota, Florida, from 2013–16, including Northeast High School and his alma mater Boyd Anderson High School.
-He served as head coach of GAIN sports in Sarasota from 2013-16.
-In 2018, he served a coaching intern for the NFL’s Tennessee Titans before joining the South Dakota staff in 2019 as linebackers coach and NFL liaison.
+Following his career in the NFL, Hodge founded Professional Interactive Solutions in his hometown of Fort Lauderdale, Florida.
+In addition to running the business, Hodge served as an assistant coach for several high schools in Sarasota, Florida, from 2013 to 2016, including Northeast High School and his alma mater Boyd Anderson High School.
+He served as head coach of GAIN sports in Sarasota from 2013 to 2016.
+In 2018, he served a coaching intern for the NFL's Tennessee Titans before joining the South Dakota staff in 2019 as linebackers coach and NFL liaison.
 In 2022, Hodge was hired by his collegiate alma mater Iowa as tight ends coach.
 Iowa still coached by Kirk Ferentz, who coached the team when Hodge played.